estraughn/lab-agile-planning/README.md

 # Agile Planning Lab

 # Objective
-Create a kanban board and sample issues to demonstrate the process of agile planning and the scrum process.
+Create a kanban board and sample issues to demonstrate the process of agile development and the scrum process.

 # Tools Used
 - Zenhub